-- 11.6.1 Members of the public may confuse private hire vehicles with hackney carriages and it is important that the public are able to easily distinguish each type of vehicle in order to ensure that they are safe and insured when travelling.
-In order to assist with this Hackney Carriages use roof signs with the words 'Taxi' displayed. - 11.6.2 Hackney carriages and private hire vehicles are required by law to display a licence plate (or an internal disc for certain private hire vehicles that are plate exempt) on the rear of a vehicle. - 11.6.3 Private Hire vehicles must display two signs provided by Milton Keynes City Council that state: - MKCC Logo - It is a licensed private hire vehicle - Advanced Booking Only/Not pre-booked not insured - Council Complaint/Contact information - 11.6.4 Private hire operators may, in addition to council approved door signage, display their own door signs.
+11.6.1 Members of the public may confuse private hire vehicles with hackney carriages and it is important that the public are able to easily distinguish each type of vehicle in order to ensure that they are safe and insured when travelling.
+In order to assist with this Hackney Carriages are coloured black and must use a lit roof sign with the words 'Taxi' displayed.

+- 11.6.2 Hackney carriages and private hire vehicles are required by law to display a licence plate (or an internal disc for certain private hire vehicles that are plate exempt) on the rear of a vehicle.
+The vehicle licence plate must be displayed at all times whilst the vehicle is licensed; even if the driver is not working.
+The vehicle licence plate can only be removed (and not displayed) if the vehicle licence is suspended, revoked or not renewed. - 11.6.3 Private Hire vehicles must display two signs provided by Milton Keynes City Council that state: - MKCC Logo - It is a licensed private hire vehicle - Advanced Booking Only/Not pre-booked not insured - Council Complaint/Contact information - 11.6.4 Private hire operators may, in addition to council approved door signage, display their own door signs.
 The door signs must be approved by the council and meet the guidelines and procedures set out by the Regulatory Committee in the Hackney Carriage and Private Hire Licensing Procedures & Conditions (Part 2) document. - 11.6.5 Subject to application, the Council will permit the display of third-party (commercial) advertising on hackney carriage and private hire vehicles.
 However, advertising will not be permitted on a hackney carriage or private hire vehicle if: - it replaces current Council provided door signage - detracts from the lawful purpose of the vehicle - its content or its material will have a negative impact upon public safety - it prevents the appropriate identification of the vehicle - it causes offence or is obscene i.e. repulsive, filthy, loathsome or lewd - or is otherwise unsuitable for display